 It may be worse mentioning that a finer interpretation can be made for each stock.
 For instance considering the slop and velocity or adding some delay when reversal occurs.

-Premium markets also offers an emails notification service for trend and market watch.
+Premium Markets also offers an email notifications service for trend and market watch.

-For a preview and a usable free demo, developed as a proof of concept, follow Premium Markets Trend prediction on technical analysis and Premium Markets Global market trend watch.
+For a preview and a usable free demo, developed as a proof of concept, have a look at Premium Markets Trend prediction on technical analysis and Premium Markets Global market trend watch.

 This feature is based on the sector rotation theory